Connor-Mooney/Connor-Mooney.github.io/Research.md

 ## Overview

 I am broadly interested in the intersection of condensed matter physics, quantum information science, and mathematical physics.
-A few more specific questions I am interested in are:
+Some more specific questions I am interested in are:
 * What are the effects of locality constraints on dynamics, eigenstate structure, and the performance of quantum algorithms?
   * How can we extend Lieb-Robinson bounds?
 How can we strengthen them in more restricted cases?